voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 But on top of this, researchers identify [dire second-order effects](http://www.imf.org/external/pubs/ft/sdn/2016/sdn1605.pdf):

-> **Corruption can undermine the state's ability to deliver inclusive economic growth in a number of different areas.** When government functions are impaired, it can adversely affect a number of important determinants of economic performance, including macro financial stability, investment, human capital accumulation, and total factor productivity.
-Moreover, when systemic corruption affects virtually all state functions, distrust of government can become so pervasive that it can lead to violence, civil strife, and conflict, with devastating social and economic implications.
+> Corruption can undermine the state's ability to deliver inclusive economic growth in a number of different areas.
+When government functions are impaired, it can adversely affect a number of important determinants of economic performance, including macro financial stability, investment, human capital accumulation, and total factor productivity.
+Moreover, when systemic corruption affects virtually all state functions, **distrust of government can become so pervasive that it can lead to violence, civil strife, and conflict, with devastating social and economic implications**.

 #### But a liquid democratic legislature could be orders-of-magnitude more resistant to corruption.